PNR South Main Line: Prestige Express

-The Prestige Express, also nicknamed the VIP Train from some rail enthusiasts of the time, was a limited express service from 1974 to 1981.
-It ran the full length of the South Main Line, but only stopped at only five stations in between.
+The Prestige Express, also nicknamed the VIP Train by some rail enthusiasts of the time, was a limited express service from 1974 to 1981.
+It ran the full length of the South Main Line, only stopping at five stations in between.
 In Manila, it only stopped at the historic Paco station.
 Afterwards, it stopped at Lucena in Quezon, Naga in Camarines Sur, and in Daraga and Ligao in Albay.
 Like all services on the South Main Line, there were more stations added.
 The service was replaced by the shorter Peñafrancia Express in 1981 that ended at Naga.

 The service used JMC-319 Luster, later MC-6366 Nikkō.
 It was a JMC class diesel multiple unit built by Tokyu Car Company in 1955 and refurbished in 1973 with a streamlined cab inspired by the likes of the 0 Series Shinkansen.
 PNR later removed the streamlined cone from the unit after an accident and the trainset was placed into service to serve the Bicol Express from 1998 to 2004.
 Since then, it has been withdrawn from passenger service and was relegated to track maintenance as inspection car IC-888.
 Although inactive and stripped of its motive power, there are no plans for the unit to be scrapped.

 Peñafrancia Express

 The PNR inaugurated the Peñafrancia Express between Manila and Naga City in 1981.
 It became PNR's premium intercity service and also had airline-style features such as pre-recorded background music, snacks, caterers, and stewardesses.
 Unlike the preceding Prestige Express, it did not have specialized rolling stock.
 It was primarily a choice between the acquired refurbished Nikko train acquired from the previous Prestige service, and later the 900 class locomotive and hauled ICF baggage cars and sleeper coaches built in Madras (now Chennai), India.

-Initially they were non-stop between Paco Station in Manila and Naga City, save for when the Peñafrancia Express trains headed in opposite directions and had to cross each other along the route in Quezon province.
+Initially, they were non-stop between Paco Station in Manila and Naga City, save for when the Peñafrancia Express trains headed in opposite directions and had to cross each other along the route in Quezon province.
 Later on, additional stops were added, mostly in the Bicol province of Camarines Sur with the train stopping in towns like Ragay, Sipocot, and Libmanan.
 This service ended by the late 1990s.